JoinColony/colonyJS/packages/sdk/docs/api/classes/ColonyNetwork.md

 import { providers } from 'ethers';
 import { ColonyNetwork, ColonyRpcEndpoint, Tokens } from '@colony/sdk';

-// Connect directly to the deployed Colony Network on Gnosis Chain const provider = new providers.JsonRpcProvider(ColonyRpcEndpoint.Gnosis);
+// Connect directly to the deployed Colony Network on Arbitrum One const provider = new providers.JsonRpcProvider(ColonyRpcEndpoint.ArbitrumOne);
 const colonyNetwork = new ColonyNetwork(provider);
 // Now you could call functions on the colonyNetwork, like `colonyNetwork.getMetaColony()`
 ```